Amoraa/Amoraa/README.md

 ### Hi there 👋
-My name is Tatiana Kashcheeva, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic.
+My name is Tatiana Kashcheeva, I am a 6th-semester student in the Honours Bachelor of Technology – Software Development program at Seneca Polytechnic, currently looking for a Co-op job for my WIL semester

-I am currently looking for a Co-op job for my WIL semester I am a very passionate student interested in different fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design
+I am a very passionate student interested in different fields like Data Structures and Algorithms, Frontend and Backend development, UI/UX design

 My skills include: